nhartland/love-build/README.md

 dependencies and a Game of Life simulation using the [forma](https://github.com/nhartland/forma) package installed via `loverocks`.

-The code for these test applications can be found in the [tests](tests).
+The code for these test applications can be found in the [tests](tests) directory.

-The build workflows for these can be found in the [GitHub workflow subdirectory](.github/workflows/test_workflow.yml).
+The build workflow can be found in the [GitHub workflow subdirectory](.github/workflows/test_workflow.yml).